New clinical study will use EEG to identify neural markers of Fragile X for the advancement of neurobiology and clinical trials

 How can Neural Markers be Used Practically?

 “In mouse models of fragile X many drugs show promise but then have failed in clinical trials.
 This is not necessarily because they don’t work well, but rather that they may only be effective in a subset of the population, and then don’t demonstrate a positive outcome when averaged together,” explains Wilkinson.
-If we can determine what distinguishes one brain from another, and if a drug works with a particular neural marker or set of neural markers, this would permit matching drugs based on objective biological markers, a personalized medicine, rather than defaulting to the current method of trial and error.
+If we can determine what distinguishes one brain from another, and if a drug works with a particular neural marker or set of neural markers, this would permit matching drugs based on objective biological markers, a personalized medicine approach, rather than defaulting to the current method of trial and error.

 How are Neural Markers Measured?